alastairpatrick/qos/README.md

 ```

 qos_time_t can represent both absolute time or time relative to present.
 It has thousands of years
 of range so qos_time() can be treated as monotonically increasing.
-Absolute times are equal to (start_time - 2^63), i.e. negative
+Absolute times are equal to (time_after_start - 2^63), i.e. negative
 and aging towards zero.
 Relative times are non-negative.

 qos_time_t is derived from SysTick rather than the RP2040 timer peripheral or RTC.
 Therefore, care should be used when comparing differently